univention/univention-corporate-server/doc/manual/mail/configuration-server.rst

 Configuration of additional checks
 ----------------------------------

-When using a mail server that is directly accessible from the Internet, there is always a risk that Spam sender, Spam bots or broken mail servers are continually trying to deliver unwanted emails (for example Spam) to the UCS system.
+When using a mail server that is directly accessible from the internet, there is always a risk that spam sender, spam bots or broken mail servers are continually trying to deliver unwanted emails (for example spam) to the UCS system.

 To reduce the load of the mail server for such cases, Postfix brings its own service with the name :program:`postscreen`, which is put in front of Postfix